Guide to Transition Words and Sentence Samples

 - I feel that our last Student Council meeting did not go well.
 In other words, it was a fine mess.

 - Sally has lost an oar on her boat and she is in big trouble.
-Well, to put it another way, Sally has to find another way to row or she will sink!
+To put it another way, Sally has to find a different method of rowing or she will sink!

 - At St. Rita School for the Deaf, a private school, there is a dress code that mandates how the students are to dress.
 The boys must wear a pair of pants and dress shirts.
 Similarly, the strict dress code requires plaid skirts and blouses for the girls.